noejon/tamagot-cli/README.md

-# tamagotcli
+# tamagot-cli

 ## About this project

-We are creating a CLI to raise a pet tamagotcli.
+We are diving back in the 1990's by creating a CLI to raise a pet, in tamagot-cli.
 A tamagotchi hatches from an egg, after what it will go through all stages of life:

 - baby.